Mount Nebo

 Table of Contents

-Where is Mount Nebo?
+Where is Mount Nebo

-Mount Nebo is a small mountain that rises over 800 meters above sea level, but its sense of height is even greater considering that the nearby Dead Sea has a negative altitude (below -400 meters).
-It is located about 25 km by road from this large body of saltwater and about 10 km from the center of Madaba, making it easy to visit from both points.
+Mount Nebo It is a small mountain that rises just over 800 meters above sea level, but its feeling of height is even greater if we take into account that the nearby Dead Sea has a negative altitude (below -400 meters above sea level).
+It is about 25 km by road from this large body of salt water and about 10 km from the center of

 A bit of history

-What to see on Mount Nebo and its surroundings
+What to see on Mount Nebo

 How to get to Mount Nebo

-To get to Mount Nebo, you will need a vehicle to bring you here, as there is no public transportation, except for the tourist service offered by JETT, which connects Amman with Madaba, Bethany Beyond the Jordan, and this very point.
-However, there are numerous taxis that depart from Madaba to Mount Nebo, as it is an essential excursion from that city.
+To get to Mount Nebo, you will need a vehicle to bring you here, as it lacks public transport, except for the tourist service offered by the JETT company, connecting Amman with

 • Madaba: 10 km, 15 minutes

-• Queen Alia International Airport (Amman): 30 km, 45 minutes
+• Amman Airport (Queen Alia): 30 km, 45 minutes

 • Dead Sea (Swemeh): 25 km, 30 minutes